 I don’t know about you, gentle readers, but I am increasingly finding the news of the day disheartening if not depressing; too much “this and that,” too little “that and this.”
 I thinking not just of the deeply worn depressions found in too many of the streets in our little part of New England, but also thinking back on that rocky rubble of American history known as the “Great Depression.”

-Few of us around today lived through those days, but all of us have heard the admonitions of our parents or grandparents: “Make do or do without;” “Poor folks have poor ways;” or “Think about the children from—wherever—who don’t have enough to eat.”
+Few of us around today lived through those days, but all of us have heard the admonitions of our parents or grandparents: “Make do or do without;” “Poor folks have poor ways;” or “Think about the poor children from—wherever—who don’t have enough to eat.”

-There were dozens and Dozens and DOZENS of songs written in the time span between presidents Hoover and Roosevelt.
+There were Dozens and Dozens and DOZENS of songs written in the time span between presidents Hoover and Roosevelt.

 Still others, mostly in the jazz and popular traditions, focused on the optimism that everyone needed to survive.